-Among the few women rabbis ordained during the 1970s Laura Geller has been most prominent in shaping the impact of female religious leadership upon Judaism.
+Among the few women rabbis ordained during the 1970s, Laura Geller has been most prominent in shaping the impact of female religious leadership upon Judaism.

 The second of three children, Geller was born on April 21, 1950, the only daughter of Leonard (b.
 1921) and Rosalie (Cohen) Geller (b.
 1921).
 Her siblings are Roger (b.
 1946) and Michael (b.
 1951).
-The family resided in Brookline, Massachusetts until they moved to New York City when Geller was fifteen.
+The family resided in Brookline, Massachusetts, until they moved to New York City when Geller was fifteen.
 Leonard, a graduate of Brown University, worked in the shoe business.
 Rosalie, who did not receive a college education, was active as a volunteer and professional worker for AFS (American Field Service), facilitating intercultural exchanges between American and international high school students.

 Two ideas central to Geller’s rabbinate and published writing arose early in her career.
 In response to a professor’s claim that “there is no important moment in the lifetime of a Jew for which there is no blessing,” Geller recognized the necessity of creating rituals that could address the many stages of women’s lives overlooked by Judaism’s male-centered tradition.
 Later, the response she received as a new rabbi helped her see that women rabbis could offer congregants a different relationship to the sacred, opening new realms and possibilities in Jewish life.

 Rewarding internships at Vassar and UCLA during Geller’s rabbinical training confirmed her desire to work in a university setting.
 In 1976, after becoming the third woman ordained within the Reform movement, Geller took a position as director at the University of Southern California Hillel, arriving with a high public profile as the first woman rabbi on the West Coast.
 Geller worked actively with all segments of the USC community.
-The Jewish Women’s faculty group that she founded took an activist role on campus, leading, for example, a successful drive that ended USC’s practice of paying membership fees for university administrators at private clubs that excluded women and minorities.
-Geller also organized a Jewish Women’s Research Group where a number of male and female Jewish studies scholars made their first forays into the emerging field of women’s studies.
+The Jewish women’s faculty group that she founded took an activist role on campus, leading, for example, a successful drive that ended USC’s practice of paying membership fees for university administrators at private clubs that excluded women and minorities.
+Geller also organized a Jewish Women’s Research Group, where a number of male and female Jewish studies scholars made their first forays into the emerging field of women’s studies.

-In 1993 Geller offered a challenging address at a symposium convened to mark the twentieth anniversary of ordination of American women rabbis.
+In 1993 Geller offered a challenging address at a symposium convened to mark the twentieth anniversary of Sally Priesand’s ordination.
 She questioned why it was that so few women had advanced to positions of prominence within the Reform movement and the prevailing explanation that women simply chose to have an impact in smaller spheres.
 Geller pointed out that the striking differences in the career paths and salaries of women and men ordained at the same time reflected more than personal choice.
 She argued that Reform Judaism had to confront the structural factors that favored men and impeded women.

 Geller’s career has been shaped by a deepening spirituality and personal relationship to God.
 She sees herself as part of a growing embrace of tradition within the Reform movement that women rabbis have helped to shape by encouraging all Jews to think about their lives in the context of Jewish tradition, text, and ritual.